 Region: Alpachtal Valley

-Klaus‘ tip: sledging in Inneralpbach.
+Sledging in Inneralpbach.

-10. Thierbach: a Little Gem in Wildschönau
+10. Thierbach: A Little Gem in Wildschönau

 Best time: All year round